Bkucera/bkucera.github.io/source/_posts/js-ts-tut.md

 ---
 title: JavaScript and TypeScript for people with Java skills (ft.
 Party Parrots)
-date: 2018-03-10 14:16:49
+date: 2018-03-10
 tags:
  - javascript
  - typescript

 ---
-:congapartyparrot::congapartyparrot::congapartyparrot::congapartyparrot::congapartyparrot::congapartyparrot::congapartyparrot:

-So you're looking to learn `TypeScript`, and you've got some OOP knowledge.
+##### So you're looking to learn `TypeScript`, and you've got some OOP knowledge.
 Let's put it to work. :hammer:

 ![](/images/spongememe_java.png)
-*Just remember to breathe.*
+*Just remember how to breathe.*

 ## What You'll Learn
 - How to write JavaScript
 - Difference between Typescript and JavaScript